-Eleanor Margolies is a South Londoner who has lived in the heart of the South Camberwell ward since 2008.
+Eleanor Margolies is a South Londoner who has lived in Camberwell since 2002.

-As Chair of the East Dulwich Estate Regeneration Project Team since 2012, she has:
+As Chair of the East Dulwich Estate Regeneration Project Team (2012-16), she:

 - worked with fellow residents to raise £58,000 to create a new community garden